Lorena Melgaço, Brazil

 Urban and Regional Planning

-Born in Lagos, he has a bachelors degree in Urban and Regional Planning from Obafemi Awolowo University Ile-Ife, and has been working as an urban planner sincegraduation.
+Born in Lagos, Adediran has a Bachelor’s degree in Urban and Regional Planning from Obafemi Awolowo University Ile-Ife, and has been working as an urban planner since graduation.
 He is experienced both in the civil service and private practice, as a researcher, urban designer and technical report writer.
-The diversity of urban and rural environment and the phenomenon of global inequality were the push factor for him to seek knowledge to deal with the issues of urban management.
+The diversity of urban and rural environment and the phenomenon of global inequality were the push factors for him to seek knowledge to deal with the issues of urban management.

 Regina Orvananos, Mexico